Str-Gen/ids-metadata-contamination/README.md

 This repository contains the code and results which show that all available metadata features in ML-IDS datasets acts as shortcuts for the algorithms to heavily inflate their performance.

 The included datasets:
-NSL-KDD
+- NSL-KDD
-ISCX-IDS2012
+- ISCX-IDS2012
-CIC collection: IDS2017, IDS2018, DoS2017, DDoS2019
+- CIC collection: IDS2017, IDS2018, DoS2017, DDoS2019
-CIC-IDS2017 improved version by Distrinet
+- CIC-IDS2017 improved version by Distrinet
-UNSW-NB15
+- UNSW-NB15
-CIDDS-001 & CIDDS-002
+- CIDDS-001 & CIDDS-002
-CTU-13
+- CTU-13

 Keywords: intrusion detection, machine learning, shortcut learning, dataset issues

-## The problem visualized in one image:
 ![issue_visualized](./presentation-images/issue.png)

-## The solution

 Any model that includes a metadata feature will learn a strong relationship during training which is only meaningful within the dataset, because the datasets' publishers don't actively control the distribution of the metadata feature in relation to benign and malicious traffic.
 Dataset authors can take countermeasures against this influence, but when applied properly, the feature becomes non-informative and could just as easily not have been part of the dataset in the first place.

+## The solution

 Consequently, this is the central recommendation in the article.
 Dataset users should not include destination port (or any other metadata feature) in their models and dataset authors should avoid giving their users the opportunity to use them.